Kalamaki beach (Crete)

-Kalamaki beach, known as Kapelas, is located 6 km west of Ierapetra, near the Nea Anatoli in Crete.
+Kalamaki beach, known as Kapelas, is located 6 km west of Ierapetra, near Nea Anatoli in Crete.

 It is a quiet beach with fine sand and shallow waters.
 The beach is a few known mainly to locals, because is hidden from the road by tall cliffs and greenhouses that exist around it.

 Kalamaki is an attendance area for turtles Caretta caretta.